 Can you guess the #1 question patients ask us daily?
 We are sure you know.
 That’s right, they always ask, “Is the treatment going to hurt?”
 It is an important yet very easy question to answer.
 Our answer is always a resounding “NO.” We can say this with confidence because of the many advancements the profession has made in sedation dentistry.

 Do you fear going to the dentist?
 Rest assured, you are not alone.
 Some 75 to 80 percent of Americans experience feelings of anxiety about dental visits.
 In fact, roughly 25 million to 30 million Americans are deathly afraid of going to the dentist.
-But after you read this chapter that describes the different sedation options available, you will see that fear is really no reason to put off the dentistry treatment you may need.
+But after you read about the different sedation options available at Advanced Periodontics, you will see that fear is really no reason to put off the dentistry treatment you may need and desire.

 The difference between anxiety, fear, and phobia